MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 If a provider needs optional claims from Entra ID then you can configure these optional claims for id_token.
 For more information, see [Optional claims](/azure/active-directory/develop/optional-claims).

 #### Recommended use of claims
-Microsoft recommends associating accounts on the provider side with the account in Azure AD via the oid and tid claims.
+Microsoft recommends associating accounts on the provider side with the account in Azure AD by using the oid and tid claims.
 These two claims are guaranteed to be unique for the account in the tenant.

 #### Example of an id_token_hint